Ayoush/Fun-With-Sockets-in-C/README.md

 # Socket-Programming-in-C
-Learn to some Really cool things based on C
+Learn to do some Really cool things based on C